-The National Security Law defines that the Constitution Protection Bureau (SAB), the VDD and the Military Intelligence and Security Service (MIDD) are State security authorities, and their competence and democratic political control over them are governed by special laws.
+The National Security Law defines that the Constitution Protection Bureau (SAB), the State Security Service (VDD) and the Military Intelligence and Security Service (MIDD) are State security institutions, and their competence and democratic political control over them are governed by special laws.

 The MIDD is a state security institution and it operates under the supervision of the Minister of Defence.
 The VDD operates under the supervision of the Minister of Interior and the SAB is supervised by the Cabinet of Ministers.
 The National Security Council has the right to request State security institutions all the existing information at their disposal, which concerns national security interests.
-The National Security Committee of the Parliament performs parliamentary control of the activities and use of budgetary resources of these State security institutions.
+The Saeima (the Parliament) and the National Security Committee of the Parliament performs parliamentary control over the activities of State security institutions and the Saiema supervises the use of budgetary funds granted for the needs of national security.